Pythoneers-Catolica/Python-Workshops/README.md

 - For questions during the workshop, ask in the session or contact the Pythoneers Club.
 - For any other doubts, you can get help in person, via WhatsApp, or via email: pythoneersCL@gmail.com

+## 📝 License

+This project is licensed under the **MIT License**.
+You are free to use, share, and adapt the material with attribution.
+See the [LICENSE](LICENSE) file for the full text.